Each player receives a certificate based on their team's score.

 It is possible for a school to have multiple winning teams at a single regional event within a single division.
 If this occurs and the school is in-zone, this school qualifies additional players as per the table below.
 In addition the next placed school will also qualify for the National Finals.
 Note this team may not receive medals if they are the 4th placed team.

-It is possible and encouraged for Teams to compete out of their zone.
+It is possible and encouraged for teams to compete out of their zone.
+Out of zone teams are limited to a maximum of 8 players.
 However, the out of zone Team will need to come 1st in their division to qualify for the National Finals.
 If an Out of Zone team does win a division the # Teams that will qualify for Nationals will be increased by one.
 For example, if there are three teams in a division, normally just one team would qualify for Nationals.
 But if the 1st placed team is Out of Zone, then the 2nd placed team also qualifies for Nationals.

 If a school has multiple Out of Zone teams, only the 1st placed team qualfies for Nationals however the other teams still receive medals as per the stated maximums in the table above.